 However, it wasn’t always the smoothest journey, Behrens insists.
-There were times when he and his young phenom would butt heads over the direction of Styles’ career.
+There were times when he and his young phenom would butt heads over Styles’ career direction.

-“He hated me… At the beginning, anyway.
+“He hated me… In the beginning, anyway.
 And he’ll even tell you that.
-We’ve even said it in interviews, he will tell them, ‘Yeah, I hated Bill at first.'”
+We’ve even said it in interviews.
+He will tell them, ‘Yeah, I hated Bill at first.'”

 “Now, I’m ‘Pa-Pa Bill’ and a surrogate father to the family.
 But that took a while.”